Ordnance Survey of Northern Ireland

-Ordnance Survey of Northern Ireland (OSNI) was the official mapping agency of Northern Ireland.
+Ordnance Survey of Northern Ireland (OSNI) is the official mapping agency of Northern Ireland.
 The agency ceased to exist separately on 1 April 2008 when it became part of Land and Property Services, an executive agency of the Northern Ireland Department of Finance and Personnel, along with the Rate Collection Agency, the Valuation and Lands Agency, and the Land Registry.

 Description

 It was an Executive Agency within the Department of Culture, Arts and Leisure in the Northern Ireland Executive.

 The Ordnance Surveys of Northern Ireland, Great Britain and the Republic of Ireland share a common heritage: the British Ordnance Survey (OS) ceased to map Ireland just before the creation of the Irish Free State in 1922 (the Partition of Ireland having already taken place in May 1921 with the creation of Northern Ireland).
 The new Ordnance Survey of Northern Ireland (OSNI) officially came into existence on 1 January 1922, while the new Ordnance Survey of Ireland (OSI) came into being slightly later, on 1 April 1922.